-I think the biggest struggle for many is how to know how long to cook vegetables, a whole chicken, frozen meats, etc in the pressure cooker.
-If you’re anything like me, I have to grab my computer and start googling the answers.
+One to the biggest struggle for many is how to know how long to cook vegetables, a whole chicken, frozen meats, etc in the pressure cooker.

 It is such a pain that I decided to make my own quick reference guide to keep in my kitchen.
 I wanted to offer it to you too!